jdelles/jdelles.github.io/README.md

 # jdelles.github.io

-Repo for my portfolio.
-Building from scratch with bootstrap to get a better grip on the framework.
+20210426 - Launched basic site with my profile info completed on github pages 20210426 - Using startboostratp theme to get a shell launched 20210326 - Created repo for my portfolio on github pages